Get active. Save lives.

 Unicef Kid Power Day

 The Unicef Kid Power Day in the New York Hall of Science allowed families to join the UNICEF Kid Power Team.
 Families journeyed to three stations, each one symbolising a different country including, Burkina Faso, Haiti, and Uganda.
-Unicef Kid Power gives kids the power to save lives.
-By getting active with the Unicef Kid Power Band, kids go on missions to learn about new cultures and earn points.
-Points unlock funding from partners, parents and fans.
-Funding is used to deliver lifesaving packets of therapeutic food to severely malnourished children around the world.
-The more kids move, the more points they earn, and the more lives they save.
+We created a series of experiences and activities for the children to share with their parents, while simultaneously gaining nutrition packets, allowing UNICEF to deliver food to severely malnourished children around the world.
+We also created all the branded touchpoints at the event, including banners, posters and passports for the children journeying to the different countries.

 While preparing for the release of The Force Awakens, Star Wars decided to make UNICEF’s Kid Power initiative their charity of the year.
-After a series of brainstorms, simulations, and intensive workshops with UNICEF and Lucas Films, DGI created Space chase, a story telling obstacle course.
-The obstacle course allowed children to earn points by running in hyperspace, rounding planets, dodging Tie Fighters, and weaving through meteor fields.
+After a series of brainstorms, simulations, and intensive workshops with UNICEF and Lucas Films, we created the Space Chase, a storytelling obstacle course.
+It allowed children to earn points by running in hyperspace, rounding planets, dodging Tie Fighters, and weaving through meteor fields.